llefranc/42_ft_ping/README.md

 ## About

-ft_ping is a reimplementation in C of the ping utility based on the ping implementation from inetutils-2.0. ft_ping is using raw sockets to send ICMP Echo Request packets, and is displaying the ICMP Echo response packets received.
+ft_ping is a reimplementation in C of the ping utility based on the ping implementation from inetutils-2.0.

-Each second, a new ICMP Echo Request packet will be send.
+ft_ping uses raw sockets to send each second an ICMP Echo Request packet with a timestamp in its body.
+It will also display a line of information for each received ICMP packet.

+It accepts a simple IPv4 address or hostname as a parameter, and supports both numerical IP addresses and hostnames.

 > The program should be run with appropriate permissions, as sending ICMP Echo Request packets may require administrative privileges.